-This spring, whether you’re training for the Broad Street Run or your next big race, it’s important to make sure you have good running form.
+This spring, whether you’re training for Philadelphia’s Broad Street Run or your next big race, it’s important to make sure you have good running form.
 Proper form prevents injury, incontinence and helps you avoid pain.

 A lot of runners tend to over stride, meaning they’re stepping with their leg way out in front of them so their foot lands far forward.
 If someone is over striding, they have a tendency to lean backwards, which takes them out of alignment in their torso.